-Arnold Schwarzenegger has been talking about creating his own line of watches for some time, but has yet to deliver.
-In the meantime, Schwarzenegger wears the Panerai Luminor most frequently.
+Arnold Schwarzenegger has been talking about creating his own line of watches for some time.
+He got very close in 2015, with a partnership with the Magnum Group, but has so far yet to deliver.

 Arnold Schwarzenegger is an Austrian born actor, writer, bodybuilder, and politician.
 He is most famous for his roles in the Terminator series, in which he played the titular Terminator, a machine sent back in time to kill the leader of a human uprising.